linkeddatacenter/kees/README.md

 - *stable* this is a state where there are no pending or running activities.

 More specific states may be defined, for example:
-- *ingested*: when all ingestion activities are completed
+- *ingested*: when all ingestion activities are ended
-- *reasoned*: when all reasoning activities are completed
+- *reasoned*: when all reasoning activities are ended
-- *enriched*: when all enriching activities are completed
+- *enriched*: when all enriching activities are ended
-- *published*: when all publishing activities are completed
+- *published*: when all publishing activities are ended
 - etc,etc.